The realization space of an unstable coalgebra: Cosimplicial unstable coalgebras

 For the other half of the lifting axiom, consider a commutative square

-where $i$ is a cofibration and $p$ a fibration and a weak equivalence.
-By Lemma \ref{lem:comod-cof-triv-fib}, there is a factorization $p = p' j$ into a cofibration and a trivial fibration as follows
+where $i$ is a cofibration and $p$ a trivial fibration.
+The proof of Lemma \ref{lem:comod-cof-triv-fib} below gives a factorization $p = p' j$ into a cofibration followed by a trivial fibration which has the following form

-where $Z^\bu$ is weakly trivial in $c \Vec$.
+where $Z^\bu$ is weakly trivial in $c \Vec$ and the last map is the projection.
 By the ``2-out-of-3'' property, $j$ is a weak equivalence.
 The commutative square

-admits a lift $h: D^\bu \to Y^\bu \oplus (Z^\bu \otimes C^\bu)$ which is induced by an extension of $U(X^\bu) \to U(Z^\bu)$ to $U(D^\bu)$ in $c \Vec$.
+admits a lift $h: D^\bu \to Y^\bu \oplus (C^\bu \otimes Z^\bu)$ which is induced by an extension of $U(X^\bu) \to Z^\bu$ to $U(D^\bu)$ in $c \Vec$.
 Moreover, given the half of the lifting axiom that is already proved, the commutative square

-admits a lift $h': Y^\bu \oplus (Z^\bu \otimes C^\bu) \to E^\bu$ - which shows that $p$ a retract of $p'$.
+admits a lift $h': Y^\bu \oplus (C^\bu \otimes Z^\bu) \to E^\bu$ - which shows that $p$ a retract of $p'$.
 The composition $h'': = h' h: D^\bu \to E^\bu$ is a required lift for the original square.

 Properness is inherited from $c\Vec$.
-The simplicial structure is the external one and is defined dually to the one in \cite{Quillen:HA}, see Appendix~\ref{cosimplicial-objects}.
+The simplicial structure is the external one - this is defined dually to the one in \cite{Quillen:HA}, see also Subsection~\ref{cosimplicial-objects}.
 The compatibility of the simplicial structure with the model structure can easily be deduced from the corresponding compatibility in $c \Vec$. \end{proof}